-1 Module name Module 10: Quality Development II (Compulsory) 5 ECTS 2 Courses Seminar: Quality Development II: Forming private schools under difficult conditions (3 hours/week) 5 ECTS 3 Teaching staff Teaching staff of the Institute of Education 4 Module coordinator Prof. Dr. Annette Scheunpflug 5 Syllabus outline Module 10 >Quality Development II< focuses on research on school quality development in a sub-Saharan context, i.e. schools in a difficult or unstable environments.
+1 Module name Module 10: Quality Development II (Compulsory) 5 ECTS 2 Courses Seminar: Quality Development II: Forming private schools under difficult conditions (3 hours/week) 5 ECTS 3 Teaching staff Teaching staff of the Institute of Education 4 Module coordina- tor Prof. Dr. Annette Scheunpflug 5 Syllabus outline Module 10 >Quality Development II< focuses on research on school quality development in a sub-Saharan context, i.e. schools in a difficult or unstable environments.
 It addresses challenges in providing quality education under these circumstances and takes the specifics of the sub-Saharan environment into account.
-6 Educational goals and learning outcome Students Know best practice examples in teaching and school development in countries with which development co-operations exist Can critically discuss different approaches Can criticise/judge/evaluate different development priorities in different socio-economic contexts Are able to give constructive, evidence-based feedback on the need to improve school and class quality Are able to critically and discursively reflect aspects of education's social and cultural relevance under difficult or unstable circumstances 7 Recommended prerequisites Know about the role of schools in creating cohesion.
-Modules 3, 4 and 9 8 Intended stage in the degree course (recommendation) 3 rd semester 9 Course of study for which the module is acceptable Master in Educational Quality in Developing Countries 10 Portfolio (three month time frame) 11 Composition of grade 100% portfolio 12 Frequency Only winter semester 13 Workload Attendance: 45 h Self study: 105 h Duration One semester 15 16 Preparatory reading list English UNESCO/IIEP: Training modules on school development Available at: http://library.unesco-iicba.org/English/Better_Schools/Better%20Schools/mges/About_the%20modules.htm Day, C. (2011): The Routledge International Handbook and School Development.
-London: Routledge. nain%20pa
+6 Educational goals and learning outcome Know best practice examples in teaching and school development in countries with which development co-operations exist Can critically discuss different approaches Can criticise/judge/evaluate different development priorities in different socio-economic contexts Are able to give constructive, evidence-based feedback on the need to improve school and class quality Are able to critically and discursively reflect aspects of education's social and cultural relevance under difficult or unstable circumstances 7 Recommended prerequisites Know about the role of schools in creating cohesion.
+Modules 3, 4 and 9 8 Intended stage in the degree course (recommendation) 3 rd semester 9 Course of study for which the module is ac- ceptable Master in Educational Quality in Developing Countries 10 Assessment and examinations Portfolio (three month time frame) 11 Composition of grade 100% portfolio 12 Frequency Only winter semester 13 Attendance: 45 h Self study: 105 h Duration One semester 15 16 English UNESCO/IIEP: Training modules on school development ble at: http://library.unesco-iic- t.
+Availa- ba.org/English/Better_Schools/Better%20Schools/mai es/About_the%20modules.htm Day, C. (2011): The Routledge International Handbook and School Development.
+London: Routledge. . •

-1 Module name Module 11: Work Experience (Compulsory) 40 ECTS 2 Courses Previous work experience/ berufliche Praxis; praktische Studienleistung 3 Teaching staff Teaching staff of the Institute of Education 4 Module coordinator Prof. Dr. Annette Scheunpflug Prof. Dr. Annette Scheunpflug 5 Syllabus outline Module 11 >Work experience< enables students to previous work experience into their studies.
-This module participants' existing practical experience. • 6 Educational goals and learning outcome Students Demonstrate their ability to assess their own work experience in light of knowledge acquired during their studies Are able to critically and discursively reflect on aspects of social, cultural and religious relevance in education Are able to discuss the content and profile of their work in relation to their independent paedagogical views Are able to give constructive, evidence-based feedback on the need to improve school and class quality Possess the ability to facilitate between different rationalities (educational science, educational policy, religion, everyday life etc.) and their specific linguistic registers Are able to link subject-specific and practical knowledge concerning questions arising from their work 7 Recommended prerequisites Are able to evaluate educational quality at different levels.
-None 9 Intended stage in the degree course (recommendation) Course of study for which the module is acceptable Semester 1, 2, 3 and 4 Master in Educational Quality in Developing Countries 10 Assessment and examinations oral exam: theoretical reflection of work experience/ (duration: 30 minutes) 11 Composition of grade 100% oral exam 12 Frequency Every semester 13 Workload Self study: 1.200 h 14 Duration Four semesters 15 Preparatory reading/reading list None

-16 Required documents for the recognition of work experience
+1 Module name Module 11: Work Experience (Compulsory) 40 ECTS 2 Courses Previous work experience/ berufliche Praxis; praktische Studienleistung 3 Teaching staff Teaching staff of the Institute of Education 4 Module coordina- tor Prof. Dr. Annette Scheunpflug 5 Syllabus outline Module 11 &gt;Work experience&lt; enables students to into vious work experience into their studies.
+This module participants' existing practical experience.
+6 Educational goals and learning outcome Students Demonstrate their ability to assess their own work experience in light of knowledge acquired during their studies Are able to critically and discursively reflect on aspects of social, cultural and religious relevance in education Are able to discuss the content and profile of their work in relation to their independent paedagogical views Are able to give constructive, evidence-based feedback on the need to improve school and class quality Possess the ability to facilitate between different rationalities (educational science, educational policy, religion, everyday life etc.) and their specific linguistic registers Are able to link subject-specific and practical knowledge concerning questions arising from their work 7 Recommended prerequisites Are able to evaluate educational quality at different levels.
+None 8 Intended stage in the degree course (recommendation) Semester 1, 2, 3 and 4 9 Course of study for which the module is ac- ceptable Master in Educational Quality in Developing Countries 10 Assessment and examinations oral exam: theoretical reflection of work experience/ (duration: 30 minutes) 11 Composition of grade 100% oral exam 12 Frequency Every semester 13 Workload Self study: 1.200 h 14 Duration Four semesters 15 Preparatory read- ing/reading list None 16 Required docu- ments for the The competence portfolio must include the following documents: - A summary of all areas of activity and responsibilities after recognition of work experience the university degree or teacher training certificate as stated in the CV